singular-gpispace/framework/README.md

 The following should be present in ```bash ${install_ROOT}```:
 * A nodefile with the machines to use (we copy the one which we created when testing GPI-Space)
-* The files campedelli.sing or quadric.sing with the example ideal which we will check for smoothness (these files can be found in the directory framework/smoothness-test/examples).
+* The files campedelli.sing or quadric.sing with example ideals which define varieties which we will check for smoothness (these files can be found in the directory framework/smoothness-test/examples).

 We thus do: